Where can you get a flu shot, see a Pediatrician when your child is sick and get an affordable reproductive health exam?

 Nutrition Services - 639-8134

-WIC (Women, Infants and Children) is a program for pregnant women, breastfeeding women, women who have a baby less than six months of age and for children up to five years of age.
-Such women and children are eligible for WIC services if they meet the income guidelines and have a nutritional risk.
+WIC (Women, Infants and Children) is a program for pregnant women, breastfeeding women, women who are not breastfeeding and who have a baby less than six months of age and for children up to five years of age.

-Women receive nutrition education and breastfeeding advice when they visit Cottonwood and other WIC locations.
-WIC referrals for community services can improve family health.
-Some WIC clients meet with a nutritionist for more extensive counseling.
+Women receive nutrition education and breastfeeding support when they visit Cottonwood and other WIC locations.

-Another program, Food Plus, provides monthly food supplements to seniors age 60 and older.
+Another program, Food Plus, provides nutritious food monthly to seniors age 60 and older.
 Eligibility is based on household income.
 WIC and Food Plus clients also receive checks to use at the Farmer's Markets in Yavapai County.
 This program promotes fresh fruits and vegetables grown in Arizona.

 Maternal Child Health Services - 634-6822